-In addition, WIOA authorizes other programs administered by the Department of
+In addition, WIOA authorizes other programs administered by the Department of Education (DoED) and the Department of Health and Human Services for specific vulnerable populations, including the Job Corps, YouthBuild, Indian and Native Americans, and Migrant and Seasonal

-Education (DoED) and the Department of Health and Human Services for specific vulnerable populations, including the Job Corps, YouthBuild, Indian and Native Americans, and Migrant and Seasonal Farmworker programs.
+Farmworker programs.

-The WIOA is one of the primary sources of funding for workforce development activities in LWDA 23.
-Respondents to this solicitation must be familiar with the WIOA and applicable federal regulations.
 The WIOA and applicable regulations can be accessed on the Department of Labor's site (www.dol.gov).